junxit/us-congress-bills-111/bill.md

 legis-num: H.R.
 1299
 congress: 111th CONGRESS
 session: 1st Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 1299

-> To make technical corrections to the laws affecting certain administrative authorities of the United States Capitol Police, and for other purposes.
+That the bill from the House of Representatives (H.R.
+1299) entitled “An Act to make technical corrections to the laws affecting certain administrative authorities of the United States Capitol Police, and for other purposes.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short Title

-This Act may be cited as the “Capitol Police Administrative Technical Corrections Act of 2009”.
+This Act may be cited as the “United States Capitol Police Administrative Technical Corrections Act of 2009”.

 ## § 2.
 Administrative Authorities of the Chief of the Capitol Police

 - **(a)** *Clarification of Certain Hiring Authorities*
   - **(1)** *Chief Administrative Officer* Section 108(a) of the Legislative Branch Appropriations Act, 2001 (2 U.S.C.
 1903(a)) is amended to read as follows:
     > - **(a)** *Chief Administrative Officer*
-    >   - **(1)** *Establishment* There shall be within the Capitol Police an Office of Administration, to be headed by the Chief Administrative Officer, who shall report to and serve at the pleasure of the Chief of the Capitol Police.
+    >   - **(1)** *Establishment* There shall be within the United States Capitol Police an Office of Administration, to be headed by the Chief Administrative Officer, who shall report to and serve at the pleasure of the Chief of the Capitol Police.
-    >   - **(2)** *Appointment* The Chief Administrative Officer shall be appointed by the Chief of the Capitol Police, after consultation with the Capitol Police Board, without regard to political affiliation and solely on the basis of fitness to perform the duties of the position.
+    >   - **(2)** *Appointment* The Chief Administrative Officer shall be appointed by the Chief of the United States Capitol Police, after consultation with the Capitol Police Board, without regard to political affiliation and solely on the basis of fitness to perform the duties of the position.
     >   - **(3)** *Compensation* The annual rate of pay for the Chief Administrative Officer shall be the amount equal to $1,000 less than the annual rate of pay in effect for the Chief of the Capitol Police.

   - **(2)** *Administrative provisions* Section 108 of the Legislative Branch Appropriations Act, 2001 (2 U.S.C.
 1903) is amended by striking subsection (c).